 In addition, conditions could be imposed in writing, which prohibit or limit the purchase of specific industry groups or stocks for personal reasons or because such transactions would increase individual security or industry/economic sector holdings above a certain percentage, whether absolutely or in relation to the total portfolio.
 It should be noted that investment restrictions could adversely affect the performance of the client's account.
 Furthermore, industry restrictions may be subject to interpretation based on an individual client's value system or whether the restricted industry is considered a primary or secondary business of an underlying security.
-PCM will make best efforts to accommodate adherence to such restrictions, however the client must notify PCM if they wish to modify their restriction instructions to include restricting investment in a specific security.
+PCM will make best efforts to accommodate adherence to such restricting investment in a specific security.
 PCM may choose to not accept or terminate an account if clients have imposed overly restrictive limitations on their account and it is determined that such instructions would significantly hinder PCM's ability to manage the account consistent with the stated investment objectives.